-A home is just simply not complete without a Water Heater.
+A home is just simply not complete without a water heater installation.
 It supplies you hot water for showers, dishes, laundry, and more!
-Within this piece, we will go over what differentiates a Tankless Water Heater and a Traditional Water Heater.
+If your water heater suddenly breaks down, call on a water heater repair technician or an emergency plumber to have it fixed in no time.
+Within this piece, we will go over what differentiates a tankless water heater and a traditional water heater.

-As it basically already is explained in the name, a Tankless water heater does not have a tank like a Traditional water heater does.
-Tankless water heaters are a demand type or instantaneous water heater.
+As it basically already is explained in the name, tankless water heaters do not have a tank like a traditional water heater does.
+Tankless water heaters are a demand-type or instantaneous water heater.
 Which means that it creates, and releases hot water as needed.
-This also helps save energy, as a Traditional water heater will store hot water and prepare it, even when it is not needed at that time.
+This also helps save energy, as a traditional water heater will store hot water and prepare it, even when it is not needed at that time.

 When you turn your hot water faucet on, cold water will run through a pipe, heat up, and will arrive to your faucet in a matter of seconds.
 It produces two to five gallons per minute.
 Either a gas, or electric element will heat up the water.